shakilmith/documentaion/spring-boot/data-store/h2/index.md

-## Sping Boot and H2 Database
+## Spring Boot and H2 Database

 H2 is an in-memory, embedded and open source database management system that stores application data in the system memory rather than physical storage.
-Popular in-memory, embedded databases are H2, Apache Derby, HSQLDB (HyperSQL Database).
+Popular in-memory, embedded databases are H2, Apache Derby.
 And Popular Physical databases are Mysql, Postgresql, Oracle etc.

-Here, Sping Boot provides extra support for h2 embedded database for storing, retrieving sample data.
-Note that h2 database data will be stored in your system memeory rather than in your server or actual storage.
-We use embedded database when we don't plan to persiste the data or make our application production ready and remember the data has been lost when you restart your application.
+Here, Spring Boot provides extra support for h2 embedded database for storing, retrieving sample data.
+Note that h2 database data will be stored in your system memory rather than in your server or actual storage.
+We use embedded database when we don't plan to persist the data or make our application production ready and remember the data has been lost when you restart your application.

 ## How to add h2 embedded database in your Spring boot application

-If you have already spring boot aplication you can add the h2 dependency in your pom.xml file or gradle.build file.
+If you have already spring boot application you can add the h2 dependency in your pom.xml file or gradle.build file.

 For Maven User: